Reading time: 4 minutes

 Everyone likes to know how their financial position compares to others of the same age.
-It’s no different when it comes to your super account.
+It’s no different when it comes to saving for your retirement through super.

-But how can you find out how you compare with your peers and whether you are on track – or behind the pack?
+But how can you find out how your super balance compares with your peers and whether you are on track – or behind the pack?

-To make things easy, SuperGuide has pulled together the latest statistics so you can rate your performance and work out if you need to take some action.
+To make things easy, SuperGuide has pulled together the latest available statistics so you can rate your performance and work out if you need to take action to boost your super savings.

 How the balance of your super account compares

-One of the most reliable ways to find out what’s going on in other people’s super accounts is to check the superannuation data released by the Australian Bureau of Statistics (ABS).
+One of the most reliable ways to find out what’s going on in other people’s super accounts is to check the superannuation statistics released regularly by the Australian Tax Office (ATO).